Keele Campus

 The Keele Campus is the main campus of York University in the North York district of Toronto, Ontario, Canada.
 It occupies roughly 1 square kilometre of land and is situated between Jane Street to the west, Keele Street to the east, Steeles Avenue West to the north and Finch Avenue West to the south.
-It is the largest post-secondary campus in Canada at 457 acres.
+It is the largest post-secondary campus in Canada at 457 acres (185 ha).

 History

 The campus was once occupied by farms held by pioneers of the area including: